Yahweh: Early Iron Age (1200–1000 BCE)

 In the Early Iron Age, the modern consensus is that there was no distinction in language or material culture between Canaanites and Israelites.
 Scholars accordingly define Israelite culture as a subset of Canaanite culture.
-In this view, the Israelite religion consisted of Canaanite gods such as El, the ruler of the pantheon, Asherah, his consort, and Baal.

 In the earliest Biblical literature, Yahweh has characteristics of a storm god typical of ancient Near Eastern myths, marching out from Edom or the Sinai desert with the heavenly host of stars and planets that make up his army to do battle with the enemies of his people Israel: